authweb/baletto-school/README.md

 # About Us Project

-This project showcases information about the "BALLETTO" dance school using React.
+This project showcases information about the "BALLETTO-SCHOOL" dance school using React.
 The project is created with [Create React App](https://github.com/facebook/create-react-app) and includes the use of Tailwind CSS for styling.

 ## Getting Started